-Stoneham Community Electricity Aggregation (CEA) is a program offered by the Town of Stoneham to provide new electricity supply options and more renewable energy to Stoneham residents and businesses.
+Stoneham Community Electricity Aggregation (CEA) is a program offered by the town of Stoneham to provide new electricity supply options and more renewable energy to Stoneham residents and businesses.

 Stoneham CEA is the only electricity program offered by the Town – beware of look-alike offers and always look for the Town seal on materials sent to you!